Pyprohly/reddit-api-doc-notes/docs/api-reference/user.rst

 Alphabetic characters in IDs must be all lowercase or they will be ignored.
 Duplicate IDs will be ignored.

-This endpoint will process as many IDs as it can as long as the total URL length is less than the 7220 character limit.
+This endpoint will process as many IDs as it can so long as the total URL length is less than about 6544 characters.
-This means you can request up to a little over 500 IDs at a time assuming each ID string is the largest observed length for a user ID at this time of this writing.
+This means you can request up to a little over 450 IDs at a time assuming each ID string is the largest observed length for a user ID at this time of this writing (8 characters excluding `t2_`).

-Clients should be able to safely request in batches of up to 500 IDs at a time.
+It is recommended that clients request in batches of up to 300 IDs at a time.

 This end point returns an object with the following fields: